hiracky16/terraform-google-bigquery-dataset-member/README.md

 - Assign IAM roles to multiple BigQuery datasets.
 - Support for multiple roles and members per dataset.
 - Easy integration with existing Terraform configurations.
+- Members specified will be assigned `roles/bigquery.user` by default.

 ## Usage